prjemian/epics-docker/docs/softioc.md

 The **`softioc`** persona is the simplest IOC — EPICS base [`softIoc`](https://epics.controls.anl.gov/) with a tiny demo database.
-It is the **default persona** and needs only EPICS base (it runs from the `base-epics` image layer as well as the full image).
+It is the **default persona** and needs only EPICS base (it runs from the `epics-runtime` image layer as well as the full image).

 Use it for a minimal, fast EPICS server: a quick connectivity/liveness target for client development and CI, with no synApps or areaDetector overhead.